50 Landmark Legal Cases

 Succeeded in a decades-long fight to prevent oil and gas drilling on illegally leased lands that are sacred to the Blackfeet Nation and critical for wildlife habitat.

-Representing the Standing Rock Sioux Tribe in its years-long legal fight to protect its homeland from the Dakota Access Pipeline.
+Represented the Standing Rock Sioux Tribe in its years-long legal fight to protect its homeland from the Dakota Access Pipeline.

 Partnered with Centre for Environmental Rights, which secured a court victory shutting down the proposed Khanyisa coal-fired power plant.